 This is a turn-of-the-century, Victorian-style merry-go-round that opened in 1999.
 The carousel boasts 51 carved wooden figures of mythical beasts, endangered species, and traditional carousel horses.
 It also showcases twenty hand-painted renderings of Staten Island landmarks, past and present.

 - Located in the Willowbook Park section of The Greenbelt.

 Carousels in the Bronx

-Bug Carousel: Ride a dung beetle at the Bronx Zoo (but adults will need to pay the $30-$34 zoo admission).
+This is NYC’s only carousel featuring insects.
+Ride a giant grasshopper, firefly or a dung beetle at this ride inside the Bronx Zoo (but adults will need to pay the $30-$34 zoo admission).

 - Bronx River Parkway and Fordham Road

-This merry go round-up of NYC carousels was published originally in 2015 and is updated periodically.
+This merry go round-up of NYC carousels was published originally in 2015 and is updated periodically, including in Oct.
+2021.